ArcNLET-Py/ArcNLET-Py/docs/UserManual/usingtransport.rst

 .. figure:: ./media/usingtransportMedia/media/image8.png
    :align: center
    :alt: A screenshot of a computer Description automatically generated
-   :width: 3.6in
-   :height: 6.79901in

-   Figure 5‑64: The Transport Module Data inputs and output in the Geoprocessing Pane.
+   Figure 13-8: The Transport Module Data inputs and output in the Geoprocessing Pane.

 Execute the Module
 ------------------